Besides using a notebook during your goal-setting journey, using mindmaps can be useful too.

-Learning how to draw and use a mind map for different things like brainstorming, goal setting and time management will be a real eye-opener for many people.
+Learning how to draw and use a mind map for different things like brainstorming and goal setting will be a real eye-opener for many people.

 For many of them, this has proven to be an exciting addition to their current knowledge and skill set.

-And it can also be a better and more comfortable way for you to take notes and study many other subjects as well.
+And it can also be a better and easier way for you to take notes and study many other subjects as well.

 For others, it may first be a challenge.

 However, the good news is that once you learn more about mind maps, you will see just how easy and natural they can be to work with.

 What Is A Mind Map